betterkunge/paleoclimate_HadGEM3_UoB/step6_postprocessing.md

       --> IO System Settings
           --> General IO Control
               --> l_postp
       ```
+    - MOOSE: Met Office Archive Storage System: long-term data archive system of Met Office
+    - Archiving and Deletion:
+      ```
+      postproc
+      --> Atmosphere
+          --> Archiving
+              --> archive_switch and del_switch
+      ```
+      Selecting these items will trigger the appropriate options to control which files are to be archived and deleted, and the corresponding frequencies and offsets.
+The app can also be run in a ‘debug’ mode, in which a log file will be produced indicating which files would be archived and/or deleted, **but without performing the actions**.
+This can be triggered using
+      ```
+      postproc
+      --> Atmosphere
+          --> debug
+      ```
   - [STASH (Storage Handling and Diagnostic System)](https://code.metoffice.gov.uk/doc/um/vn13.9/papers/umdp_Y01.pdf)
 - NEMO outputs: